GOLD AND PLATINUM

 - Store each piece separately in a soft cloth pouch or in the separate compartments of a jewelry case.

 - Check regularly that gem settings are secure.
-If not, ask a professional jeweler to re-set them.
+If not, ask a professional jewelry to re-set them.